Fomode3D/Documentation-1/docs/source/developers/smart-contract-basics.rst

 Push Action Interface
 =====================

-``Actions`` determine the basic functionality of your smart contract that affect the state of the network.
+``Actions`` determine the basic functionality of your smart contract that affects the state of the network.

 .. code-block:: console